GoogleCloudPlatform/chef-google-compute/README.md

   Output only.
 The unique identifier for the resource.

 * `name` -
+  Required.
 Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the